Bridgerton (2020; Season 1)

 Adult content

 I know, I know.
-But we have too.
+But we have to.
 I think it makes me uncomfortable to see all of this.
 Because it is become a bit too much in series and films.
 I am no prude but ‘show not tell’ might not be the best course of action in this case.
-Maybe it is just that we should stay away from people’s martial bed even if it is for a show.
-If you don’t like such content you can skip forward and not really miss a lot of the story.
+Maybe it is just that we should stay away from people’s marital beds even if it is for a show.
+If you don’t like such content you can skip forward and not miss a lot of the story.

-Want to know my opinions about others shows, or other life bits?
+Want to know my opinions about other shows, or other life bits?
 Click on the links.

 Lots of love,